PyDFLT/PyDFLT/README.md

 #### Documentation

 We use **Sphinx** (https://www.sphinx-doc.org/en/master/) for the documentation.
-The Makefile in this directory can be used to build the documentation.
+All files to build the documentation are in the docs directory.
+To create the docs, run:

-You can run `uv run make html --directory=docs` rom the project root as well, which will build the documentation in the exact same way as it will be displayed on the website.
+`uv run make html --directory=docs`

-Then, go to docs/build/html/api/src.html and drag the file into a browser.
+Then, open docs/build/html/api/src.html in a browser to view the created docs.

 ### Using Weights & Biases
 If you want to use Weights & Biases, either set an environment variable named `WANDB_KEY` with your key,